rpm-software-management/rpm-web/README.md

 The stable series (e.g. `4.19.x`) currently in support are configured in the `_data/projects.yml` file.
 This determines which releases are shown on the Download pages.

+### Markdown flavour

+You can use the following extra syntax elements in the release documents:

+* **GitHub ticket references** - Prefix the issue or PR number with a hash sign and put the whole in parentheses, for example: `(#1234)`.
+These will be converted into clickable links.
+* **Man page references** - Use italics for the man page name, followed by the section number in parentheses, for example: `*rpm*(8)`.
+These will be converted to clickable links.
+Note that only our [own](https://rpm-software-management.github.io/rpm/man/) man pages will be linked, though.

 ## News entries